briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 <h2 class="tamil center">&#x0BA8;&#x0BBF;</h2>

-If you guessed this was a trick question because it's actually TWO code points, you're right!
+If you guessed that was a trick question because it's actually TWO code points, you're right!
 This is called the Tamil ni, and it's an example of a Unicode *grapheme cluster*: a group of multiple code points which together produce one graphical character.